mcspronko/liqpay-magento2/README.md

 Clone repository `modman clone git@github.com:mcspronko/liqpay-magento2.git`

 # Authors
 Max Pronko - [www.maxpronko.com](https://www.maxpronko.com)

+# Contributors
+This section is to be updated.

 # License
 LiqPay extension for Magento 2 is licensed under the MIT License - see the LICENSE file for details